xlloss/userboard-g2l/meta-userboard-g2l/recipes-bsp/mkfs-helper/README.md

 ### NFS boot

-Reset the Starter Kit and enter the u-boot for the following settings with debug-serial console (for example: Tera Term) .
+##### 1. Reset the RZ/G2L and enter the u-boot for the following settings with debug-serial console (for example: Tera Term) .

 ```bash
  => setenv bootargs rw rootwait earlycon root=/dev/mmcblk0p2